Carpetfizz/Snoomark/README.md

 ## TODO

-- [ ] Add customizability for formatting watermark and its text
+- [x] Add customizability for formatting watermark text
+- [ ] Write a better user interface, clean up CSS
-- [ ] Add a nicer looking drag and drop interface
+- [ ] Add option to choose a different watermark image
 - [ ] Option to upload to Imgur with a button press